-- 1. Strategic Planning.
-The Board shall approve strategic goals and objectives for the Corporation, and in so doing it shall review trends and opportunities for the Corporation's businesses and the strengths and weaknesses of same, it shall review the risks associated with the Corporation's diverse businesses, and it shall consider and approve management's strategic plans and initiatives.
-The Board shall also review and approve the Corporation's annual business, financial and consolidated capital management plans. - 2.
-Organizational Structure and Control Functions.
-The Board shall approve the Company's organizational structure, and shall approve policies designed to support the independence of the internal audit, risk management, financial management, actuarial and compliance functions.
+1. Strategic Planning.
+The Board shall annually review and approve strategic goals, objectives, plans and initiatives for the Corporation, and in so doing it shall review trends and opportunities for the Corporation's businesses and the strengths and weaknesses of same, and it shall review the risks associated with the Corporation's diverse businesses, strategic goals and priority initiatives.
+The Board shall also annually review and approve the Corporation's business, financial and capital plans.

+2. Organizational Structure and Oversight Functions.
+The Board shall annually approve the Corporation's organizational structure, and shall periodically approve policies designed to support the independence of the internal audit, risk management, financial management, actuarial and compliance functions.

-3. Review of Operations.
+3. Review of Operations, Risk and Capital Management.
 The Board shall:

-- monitor the implementation by management of the approved business, financial, and capital (a) management plans, and shall monitor financial and operating results and other material developments; - (b) monitor the implementation and maintenance by management of appropriate systems, policies, procedures and controls to manage the risks associated with the Corporation's businesses and operations; - (c) approve significant acquisitions and dispositions, financings and other capital market transactions, capital management decisions, and other significant business and investment decisions and transactions and significant policies; and - (d) review and monitor those operational issues, including those of a regulatory nature, which in the view of management or the Board may have a potential material impact on the Corporation's ongoing business, affairs, and/or reputation.
+- (a) monitor the implementation by management of the approved business, financial, and capital plans, and shall monitor financial and operating results and other material developments; - (b) annually review and approve the Risk Appetite Framework and Enterprise Risk Management Policy; - (c) annually approve the Own Risk and Solvency Assessment (ORSA) Report; - (d) monitor the implementation and maintenance by management of appropriate systems, policies, procedures and controls to manage the risks associated with the Corporation's businesses and operations; - (e) approve significant acquisitions and dispositions, financings and other capital market transactions, capital management decisions, and other significant business and investment decisions and transactions and significant policies; and - (f) review and monitor those operational issues, including those of a regulatory or compliance nature, which in the view of management or the Board may have a potential material impact on the Corporation's ongoing business, affairs, and/or reputation.